 Earthquakes are common in many regions of BC, but the coastal area is especially susceptible.
-The San Andreas fault is the line between the Juan de Fuca plate and the North American plate which is the Cascadia subduction zone where the Juan de Fuca plate slides under the North American plate which can cause massive tsunamis and earthquakes that can destroy property all along the quake line.
+The San Andreas fault is the line between the Juan de Fuca plate and the North American plate which is the Cascadia subduction zone where the Juan de Fuca plate slides under the North American plate which can cause massive tsunamis and earthquakes that can destroy homes, buildings and property.

 In my circumstance, I live in Abbotsford, which means that I am in a region that could be ravaged by a large earthquake which could result in destruction, death and the loss of essential needs such as power, access to food and shelter.

 The location to the fault line means that when a major earthquake does happen it will be devastating.
 The quake could result in a tsunami that could push inland as far as Langley.
-The earthquake and the tremors thereafter would mean being as cautious as possible when assuming the worst is over.
+The earthquake and the potential tremors thereafter means being as cautious as possible when assuming the worst is over.

 Click the arrow to see how best to prepare for the worst.